alierfanianomidvar/scripts-github/README.md

     - Before using this command you can use 'git clean -n', this command only shows the list untracked files in your system.
 So it's better before using git clean, use this command.

+- If you want to change the last commit message in Git before pushing it, you can use the following command:

+        git commit --amend -m "New commit message"

 ## Streamlining Your Workflow

 - Interactively rebase current branch onto <base>.
 Launches editor to enter commands for how each commit will